mikihisa123/Torn-Cracking-Helper/README.md

 # Torn Cracking Helper

-This is simple script to help you with cracking crime just run it in your console (using ./search.py) and you will be prompted with simple instructions:
+This is simple script to help you with cracking crime just run it in your console (using ./search.py) OR use special EXE file in folder dist (it's the same as the script, but works from the get-go!
+PLEASE REMEMBER TO KEEP file ignis-1M.txt still there!) and you will be prompted with simple instructions:

 1. Provide word length you want to crack in torn
 2. Provide letter by letter password using this semantic: